MobileRoboticsSkoltech/3D-plane-segmentation/CAPE/README.md

 ```
 2) Or you can run ready docker image `tojiboyevf/cape:1.0`

+If there is a problem with displaying result in docker image like `Gtk-WARNING **: 21:16:20.033: cannot open display: :0`, then I suggest you before run command `xhost +`.
+After finishing all stuff don't forget run `xhost -`.

 ## Testing repo:

 If you are using docker image by default the path of working directory will be in `build` folder.